shwethanidd/volttron-pnnl-applications/GridServices/Control/ILCAgent/README.md

  3. device_criteria_config - Contains information related to the use of real time data to prioritize devices within cluster for load management.
 File reference, as shown in the example ILC "config" below is with respect to the config store with configuration name "criteria_config".
- 4. pairwise_criteria_file - Contains information related to the relative importance of each criteria for a device cluster.
+ 4. pairwise_criteria_config - Contains information related to the relative importance of each criteria for a device cluster.
     File reference, as shown in the example ILC "config" below is with respect to the config store with configuration name "pairwise_criteria.json".